 Afterlight (Part One), which takes inspiration from the drawings of the great Russian dancer Vaslav Nijinsky, is performed by Thomasin Gϋlgeç.
 Utilising the music of Erik Satie, Gϋlgeç’s dancing is initially jerky and confined but as the piece moves on, he breaks free of his spotlight and his movements become more free-flowing, though never moves into the electric sphere of Mbi’s piece.

 The finale, Interrupted Current, performed by Maliphant and Staton, is the evening’s longest offering, which is to its detriment.
 What can only be described as a Matrix-inspired soundtrack combined with the use of strobe lights makes the whole piece feel rather dated, and though particular moments of standoff between the two dancers come with a good amount of tension, it is not enough to sustain it.

-Still/Current is on tour until the 25th October 2013, for further information or to book visit here.
+Still/Current is on tour until 25th October 2013.
+For further information or to book visit the dance company’s website here.